 15 Best Weekend Getaways in Pennsylvania

 While Pennsylvania is home to popular tourist stops like Independence Hall and the Liberty Bell, its diverse regions open up a range of not-so-obvious weekend getaways.
-You will find waterways that are ideal for kayaking, forests prime for backpacking, and skies that are perfect for hot air balloon rides during the day and stargazing at night.
+You will find waterways ideal for kayaking, forests prime for backpacking, and skies that are perfect for hot air balloon rides during the day and stargazing at night.

 Pittsburgh offers so many things to do that it's nearly impossible to tackle them all in a weekend.
 But if you only have a few days to spare, you can explore Pittsburgh through a creative tour like the Pittsburgh Art in Public Places Downtown Tour, 'Burgh Bits and Bites Food Tour, Architectural Walking Tour, River of Steel Heritage Tour, or Bike the Burgh Tour.